Anugerah Industri Muzik: Best Song

-Since its inauguration, the award was only given to the writers (composers and lyricists) of the song, until the 2010–2011 edition, where the singer was decided to be among the recipients, hence they also received the trophy.
-Starting from the 2009 edition, the nominees of this category comprise the winners for Best Ethnic Pop Song, Best Hip Hop Song, Best Nasyid Song, Best Pop Song, and Best Rock Song.
-Beginning from 2012–2013 onward, the winner of the Best Local English Song was included in the Best Song nominee list.
+Since its inauguration, the award was only given to songwriters, until the 2010–2011 edition, in which singers also received the trophy.
+Beginning the 2009 edition, the category's nominees have comprised winners for Best Ethnic Pop Song, Best Hip Hop Song, Best Nasyid Song, Best Pop Song, and Best Rock Song.
+From 2012–2013 onward, the winner of the Best Local English Song was included in the Best Song nominee list.

-Composer Azlan Abu Hassan is the current record holder for most wins, with four.
-In 2013–2014, the song "No More", a self-written song by singer SonaOne, became the first English-language song to be awarded this title.
+The composer Azlan Abu Hassan is the record holder for most wins, with four.
+In 2013–2014, "No More" by SonaOne became the first English-language song to be awarded this title.